giuliabaldini/brainclustering/README.md

 python3 train.py --experiment_name test_name --data_folder /path/to/data --main_clusters 4 --sub_clusters 100 --mapping_source t1 --mapping_target t2 --method kmeans
 ```

-The _ indicates that a reference image has not been selected.

 ### Test

 Once the model has been trained, we can retrieve the results for the `test_name` experiment with